infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/Global/Ideal Components and current characteristics of alternative care options for children outside of parental care in low resource countries.md

 Scope: The document outlines alternatives to institutional care based on - -  that infants were at a great risk for developmental difficulties and a quick death when placed in institutions (Chapin (1915, 1917; Gray, 1989) was one of the first researchers to conclude this)

-# ChildWelfare Systems in High Versus Low-Resource Countries
+# Child Welfare Systems in High Versus Low-Resource Countries

 High-resource countries, in support of the substantial evidence showing that family-based care is better than institutional placement, typically emphasize a family-based system of child protection.
 (Page 3)